microsoft/typespec/packages/website/docs/extending-cadl/basics.md

 ### Define the test host and test runner for your library

 Define some of the test framework base pieces that will be used in the tests.
+There is 2 functions:

+- `createTestHost`: This is a lower level api that provide a virtual file system.
+- `createTestRunner`: This is a wrapper on top of the test host that will automatically add a `main.cadl` file and automatically import libraries.

+Create a new file `test/test-host.js` (change `test` to be your test folder)

 ```ts
 import { createTestHost, createTestWrapper } from "@cadl-lang/compiler/testing";